 North Carolina is one of 18 states that currently use the “one-bite rule,” which means that an owner of a dog that has not previously acted dangerously cannot be liable for the actions of his or her dog if it’s involved in a bite or attack.
 But after that dog has been involved in a single incident of biting or attack, it is labeled “potentially dangerous” and its owner is responsible for all future dog bite incidents.

 A dog can be labeled as “previously dangerous” if it:

 Are there exceptions to the “one-bite rule?”

-Even if the dog that bit you has not currently acted dangerously, a dog bite lawyer may still be able to obtain fair ruling and even compensation in a dog bite case.
+Even if the dog that bit you has not previously acted dangerously, a dog bite lawyer may still be able to obtain fair ruling and even compensation in a dog bite case.
 A less serious option is to put a dog owner on notice.
 If the dog has hurt you, and its owner had an indication that the dog had dangerous tendencies, that owner could be liable even for the first bite.